SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-service-environment.md

 For Azure App Service Environment, you can collect the following logs:

+- **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
+To learn more, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).

 * **App Service Environment Platform Logs**.
 Logs are only emitted when your App Service Environment has an event (for example, a scale operation with an App Service plan) that triggers the logs.
 To learn more about the different situations and messages collected for Azure App Service Environment, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/app-service/environment/using#logging).

 ## Setup